School of Nursing

 Financial Assistance

 In addition to the financial aid available to all university students, other scholarships, awards opportunities, and funds may be available to nursing students.
 For information about financial assistance, contact the Financial Aid and Scholarship offices.
-Students can apply for nursing specific scholarships awarded through the School of Nursing following admission to any program.
+Students can apply for nursing-specific scholarships awarded by the School of Nursing upon admission to any program.

 Graduate Program